sss89/mexplus/README.md

 The kit contains a couple of C++ classes and macros to make MEX development easy in Matlab.
 There are 3 major components in the development kit.

- * `mexplus/dispatch.h` Macros to dispatch function calls within a MEX binary.
+ * `mexplusplus/dispatch.h` Macros to dispatch function calls within a MEX binary.
- * `mexplus/arguments.h` MEX function argument wrappers.
+ * `mexplusplus/arguments.h` MEX function argument wrappers.
- * `mexplus/mxarray.h` MxArray data conversion and access class.
+ * `mexplusplus/mxarray.h` MxArray data conversion and access class.

-All classes are located in `mexplus` namespace, and you can use all of them by including the `mexplus.h` header file.
+All classes are located in `mexplusplus` namespace, and you can use all of them by including the `mexplusplus.h` header file.

 The library depends on a few C++11 features, and might not be compatible with older compilers.
 For older `g++`, make sure to add `-std=c++11` flag at compile